Frequently asked questions

 In summary, a loan against shares provides a way for borrowers to access funds while still retaining ownership of their securities

-Bajaj Finance offers interest rate of up to Up to 20% p.a. for loan against shares.
+Bajaj Finance offers interest rate of up to 20% p.a. for loan against shares.
 The final interest rate will depend on the types of shares and value of shares being pledged.

 Apart from that there are other fees applicable.
 Common fees include processing fees, part-prepayment fee, foreclosure charges and many more.
 These fees are typically charged upfront or deducted from the loan amount and can add to the total cost of the loan.

-Yes, Bajaj Finance charges a processing fee of Up to 4.72% of the loan amount (Inclusive of applicable taxes) + applicable taxes on loan against shares.
+Yes, Bajaj Finance charges a processing fee of up to 4.72% of the loan amount (inclusive of applicable taxes).

 The fees and charges associated with loan against shares are mentioned above.
 It's important to carefully consider the interest rate and any fees associated with a loan before accepting it to understand the full cost of borrowing and ensure that the terms are reasonable and affordable.

 A loan against shares is a type of loan offered by banks and financial institutions, where a borrower can pledge their shares as collateral to obtain a loan.
 Here are some of the features of a loan against shares:

 - Collateral: Loan against shares is a secured loan where shares are used as collateral.
 The amount of loan depends on the value of the shares pledged.